digital-culture-seminar/ewitt4-poetry-repository/README.md

 ---

-in the morningboat,
+In the morningboat,
-you travel the sky in peace.
+You travel the sky in peace.
 All your enemies

-as RA everyday,
+As RA everyday,
-alive and stable as my
+Alive and stable as my
-lord RA, true of voice
+Lord RA, true of voice

-stars worship you, your
+Stars worship you, your
-beauty in my eyes, your light
+Beauty in my eyes, your light
-unfurling on my brow.
+Unfurling on my brow.

-unfurling on my
+Unfurling on my
-breast.
-You go, you rest in the horizon of the west.
+Breast.
+You go, you rest in the
+Horizon of the west.

+## Poetry Results (2)

+Big George 45 Sugar-Maker
+Lovelace 30 Ploughman
+Louis 30 Cook
+Lawson 35 Cooper
+James 35 mason
+Phillip 50 Field Hand
+Ben 60 Blacksmith
+Edward 9 Orphan
+Eliza 50 Ironer
+Etienne 53 Foreman
+Mingo 18 Fieldhand
+Lucille 26 Fieldhand
+Marianne 30 Cook
+Celeste 16 Fieldhand
+James 48 glazier
+Louisa 35 Hospital Worker
+Caroline 38 Babymaker
+Johnette 35 Cook
+Elmira 35 Sickly
+Peggy 30 Good Hand

+---